WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

 - TextString (content is specified by a string)
 - Template (generates content from a SilverStripe template)
 - Url (generates content from a GET request to a Url)
-- Viewer (generates contetn from an SSViewer instance)
+- Viewer (generates content from an SSViewer instance)

 ### Available Outputs